 The Changing Nature of Onboarding

-Onboarding is all about equipping employees with the right tools and resources to be comfortable in the new environment and focus on performance, so that they do not disengage and leave.
-This includes orientation with the industry, culture, processes etc. and although it often starts with onboarding formalities as per regulatory standards, it is crucial it goes well beyond that.
+Onboarding is all about equipping employees with the right tools and resources to be comfortable in the new environment and focus on performance so that they do not disengage and leave.
+This includes an orientation with the industry, culture, processes, etc. and although it often starts with onboarding formalities as per regulatory standards, it is crucial it goes well beyond that.
 The new joinee must see the employee value proposition that he or she was promised, playing out for real in the organization.
-Employers must enhance every touch point with new employees.
+Employers must enhance every touchpoint with new employees.

 Here is how employers can create a truly effective and efficient onboarding process:

-- An ongoing process: Gone are are the days when the onboarding experience involved the first 2-3 day at the job.
-Today, onboarding starts much before an employee joins, right at the recruitment stage and carries on through up to a year, with various milestones laid out in between.
-Employers are offering important information and also getting new employee formalities (like paperwork) done before Day 1 -helping reduce the risk of information overload- , and then evolves into a continuous learning and assimilation process including cultural integration, meetings with managers and leaders, targeted training, post-hire assessments, mentoring, and career discussions etc.
+Gone are the days when the onboarding experience involved the first 2-3 days at the job.
+Today, onboarding starts much before an employee joins, right at the recruitment stage, and carries on through up to a year, with various milestones laid out in between.
+Employers are offering important information and also getting new employee formalities (like paperwork) done before Day 1 -helping reduce the risk of information overload-, and then evolves into a continuous learning and assimilation process including cultural integration, meetings with managers and leaders, targeted training, post-hire assessments, mentoring, and career discussions, etc.

 - The situational context: Another area of hand-holding is the job itself i.e. employers must provide clarity on job expectations, deliverables, and success factors.
 90% of the organizations certified as Top Employers have job-specific introductory training, according to the Top Employers report.